 – Keep in mind that inexpensive brands are just as effective as the expensive brands.

 – Remember that lighter skin will burn more quickly than darker skin.
-Therefore light skinned individuals needs higher SPF.
+Therefore light-skinned individuals need higher SPF.

 – The product should comply and abide with the standard AS/NZS2604 to support their claims and declaration for SPF, water resistance and board spectrum.
 This should be in their label.

-– Check the products formulation.
-It must be non allergenic so it is safe to use on sensitive skin and on the face as well as nonacnegenic so as not to clog the pores.
+– Check the formulation of the product.
+It must be non-allergenic so it is safe to use on sensitive skin and on the face as well as nonacnegenic so as not to clog the pores.

 – Insist on a product that is PABA free, containing no irritating chemicals and is safe to use on the face.